1200 W. Washington Street

 You and the utility will testify in front of an administrative law judge.
 You should understand that the party filing the complaint bears the legal burden of proving its case.
 The judge will then prepare a recommended Opinion and Order for the Commissioners to review.
 Copies will be provided to you and the utility.
 The Commissioners will make a final decision on your case during a public open meeting.

-How to Contact Us: To request help from the Arizona Corporation Commission, please call us at the numbers below between the hours of 8:00 a.m. and 5:00 p.m.
+How to Contact Us: To request help from the Arizona Corporation Commission, please call us Monday through Friday at the numbers below between the hours of 8:00 a.m. and 5:00 p.m.

-Outside the Metro Phoenix or Tucson areas, but within Arizona, call toll free
+Outside the Metro Phoenix area, but within Arizona, call toll free